Azerbaijan, Georgia & Armenia Explorer

 Overnight: Araks Hotel/Alexandropol Hotel in Gyumri, or similar

-Day 12 : Gyumri To Yerevan
+Day 12 : Gyumri to Yerevan

 Today we will be making several sightseeing stops on our way to the capital of Yerevan, including exploring the city of Gyumri; the natural surroundings of Mt.
 Aragats, the highest mountain in Armenia (4090m); and the medieval ruins of Amberd Castle.